 There’s a lot of debate right now about whether you should use 7 or 8 hashtags or the full 30.
 Some people have reported that using a smaller number is more beneficial, but others say neither method changes things for them.

-The key, in any case, is to use super relevant hashtags. #book isn’t going to get you anywhere these days as it’s just far too broad!
+The key, in any case, is to use super relevant hashtags.
+Hashtags like #book or #bookreview aren’t going to get you very far these days as they are just far too broad!

 Create personalised hashtags

-This can be much easier for a follower than scrolling endlessly through your feed trying to find that one specific post they saw 10 days ago.
+This can be much easier for a follower than scrolling endlessly through your feed trying to find that one specific post they saw a month ago.

 If your content can split into different categories, you can create one personalised hashtag for each and include it at the end of your caption so it’s easy for people to find similar posts.